zhengyang-wang/GVTNets/README.md

 cd Image2Image
 ```
 If you do not want to use provided pretrained models for reproduction of results in our paper, you may skip downloading `save_dir`.
-- Create a virtual environment with required packages:
+- Create a virtual environment with required packages (it may take several minutes):
 ```
 conda env create -f gvtnet.yml
 ```